-The following Commercial guidance note Produced in partnership with Diego Krischcautzky of Marval, O'Farrell & Mairal with the collaboration of María Eugenia Carbó provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Diego Krischcautzky of Marval, O'Farrell & Mairal and Diego Di Leonforte of Marval, O'Farrell & Mairal provides comprehensive and up to date legal information covering:

-The Argentine Republic is made up of 23 provinces and its capital, the City of Buenos Aires.
+The Argentine Republic is sub-divided in 23 provinces and one federal district, the City of Buenos Aires, the nation’s Federal Capital.
 Located at the south-east tip of South America, Argentina is the eighth largest country in the world and the second largest in Latin America, covering some 3.8 million square kilometres (approximately 1.5 million square miles).
-Argentina has an estimated population of over 43 million people, of which approximately 15 million live in the Greater Buenos Aires.
+Argentina has an estimated population of over 45 million people, of which approximately 15 million live in the Greater Buenos Aires.
 The overall population density is about 15 persons per square kilometres.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.